saschaniemann/mandelbrot_set_visualization/README.md

 The Mandelbrot Set is a mathematical set.
 Its definition can be seen [here](https://en.wikipedia.org/wiki/Mandelbrot_set).

 ## Requirements
-We use Qt5 for the GUI.
+We use Qt5 for the GUI and CUDA for mandelbrot acceleration.
+We ran this code on a Jetson Nano.

 ## Installation and build
 Install Qt5 (`sudo apt-get install qt5-default`).
 Use CMake to build the project as follows: